 Touring the caves, a tradition done at every winery we visited.

 The spectacular painted ceilings inside the winery.
 Truly beautiful.

 The line up of wines we tasted during our seated tasting.
 Notice the exquisite detail on this label and the etching below the brand name.
 It’s so beautiful with such a lovely focus on the details.

 This was my favorite of the wines we tried, a 2007 Marchese Antinori Contessa Riserva.

-Enjoying the delicious home made pasta paired with the Marchesi Antinori Rose which was my favorite wine we experienced.
-This Raviolli was cooked in brown butter making it so rich and yummy which the light rose was a perfect pairing with.
+Enjoying the delicious homemade pasta paired with the Marchesi Antinori Rose which was my favorite wine we experienced.
+This Ravioli was cooked in brown butter making it so rich and yummy which the light rose was a perfect pairing.

-Enjoying our afternoon coffee post lunch.
-Even the table side presentation of this coffee felt so old school lacking the modern cofee makers we are so used to in the United States.
+Enjoying our afternoon coffee post-lunch.
+Even the table side presentation of this coffee felt so old school lacking the modern coffee makers we are so used to in the United States.

 Cheers to the amazing Marchese Antinori Team for hosting me during this informative, delicious and stunning visit and The Franciactora Wine Symposium for coordinating the itinerary and inviting me on this lovely Franciacorta Wine Region Media Trip.